ralixjs/ralix/docs/PHILOSOPHY.md

 Ralix aims to provide a basic structure to organize your JavaScript code.
 But gives you a lot of freedom, it just assumes a couple of directories, but you can create more to split your code, for example: `app/javascript/services/`, `app/javascript/validators/`, etc.

-There are two basic structural components in a Ralix app: Router (Controllers) and Components.
+There are two basic structural components in a Ralix app: Controllers (_The Router_) and Components.

 The Router tries to follow the idea of the Rails Controllers.
 You should define an main controller (for example `ApplicationController.js`) and the other controllers should inherit from it.
 This way, if you define a method in the main controller, you will have access to this method in all pages and eventually override its behavior on per page basis.